 115th Congress (2017–2019)

-This bill was introduced on March 22, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 22, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 22, 2018